fs command group

 databricks fs cat dbfs:/tmp/babynames.csv

-”, as it tries to print the contents of a directory instead of a file:
+The following examples return errors, as they try to output the contents of a directory instead of a file:

 databricks fs cat dbfs:/tmp